bcgov/devhub-app-web/docs/registerRepo.md

 Last of the two key value pairs allowed in the preview of a card
 #### value2 (optional)
 Must come inconjuction with `label2`
+#### persona (options)
+this will overide and global personas configurations set in the registry, this is used to allow for filtering the markdown files in the devhub by persona (valid personas: 'Developer', 'Designer', 'Product Owner')
 #### HTML metadata
 Follow this document on how to add the appropriate metadata to your HTML document.